KenanTurner/MetaMusic/README.md

 - To fast Forward ten seconds use `.fastForward(10)`
 - To decrease the volume by 50% use `.changeVolume(-0.5)`
 - To add a track use `.data['folderName']['trackName'] = 'SRC'`
+*Note: All Youtube links must be the video ID.
+Ex: rY-FJvRqK0E.
+A standard link will not work.*

 For advanced functionality, see the examples section.